⚠️ We are currently updating our 2020/21 tax guidance across the website

 If you are interested in volunteering, please send details of your experience and what interests you in helping out via our Contact page.

-TaxAid runs a national telephone helpline service, an email help facility and some face-to-face advice sessions for people on low incomes.
+TaxAid runs a national telephone helpline service, an email help facility and some face-to-face advice sessions for people on low incomes (around £20,000 a year or below).

 TaxHelp for Older People

-TaxHelp for Older People is a free confidential service providing tax advice for people over 60 on low incomes (less than £20,000 a year) who cannot afford to employ a professional tax adviser.
+TaxHelp for Older People is a free confidential service providing tax advice for people over 60 on low incomes (around £20,000 a year or below) who cannot afford to employ a professional tax adviser.

 They provide advice over the telephone but they also provide face-to-face help at local offices of bodies such as Age UK or Citizens Advice.
 Home visits are made if need be.